AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## Workflows for active fields and active field values preserving case sensitivity

-In this release, Captivate Prime preserves the case sensitivity of the user attribute and its value.&nbsp;**For example**, the case sensitivity of a user attribute is ‘location’ and its value as ‘PARIS’ will be preserved and displayed in the same manner.
-In case of any issues, the Administrator can now edit the attribute name and values to correct any case sensitivity errors.&nbsp;
+In this release, Captivate Prime preserves the case sensitivity of the user attribute and its value. **For example**, the case sensitivity of a user attribute is 'location' and its value as 'PARIS' will be preserved and displayed in the same manner.
+In case of any issues, the Administrator can now edit the attribute name and values to correct any case sensitivity errors.

-The Administrator can do this by visiting&nbsp;**Admin app**&nbsp;>&nbsp;**Users&nbsp;**>&nbsp;**User groups&nbsp;**and clicking on the group name.&nbsp;&nbsp;
+The Administrator can do this by visiting **Admin app** > **Users** > **User groups** and clicking on the group name.

 Admin can add and update allowed attribute values for a learner through UI.